Leominster Canal: Decline

-Today
+Remains

-Although the canal has been closed for over 150 years, there are some remains left, including an aqueduct over the River Rea, and parts of a 3-arched aqueduct over the River Teme.
+Although the canal has been closed for over 150 years, there are some remains left, including an aqueduct over the River Rea, and parts of a three-arched aqueduct over the River Teme.
 The centre arch of the latter was destroyed as part of an explosives exercise during the Second World War, but the remains became a Grade II listed structure in 2000.
 The Rea aqueduct consisted of a single brick span of 45 ft with a brick-lined trough to carry the canal over it.
 It was thought to be the largest brick span at the time of its construction, and like the Teme aqueduct, it was Grade II listed in 2000.
 It has become a right of way across the River Rea, but the footpath was closed in 2014 following a partial collapse of the canal trough.

-The Friends of the Leominster Canal (registered charity number 1113746) have a website and they organise regular walks and visits to the canal and associated features.
+The Friends of the Leominster Canal exists to raise awareness of the waterway and holds visits to the canal and associated features.